-The philosophy of the Shenandoah Conservatory Jazz Studies program is grounded in the belief that 21st century artists will work in a variety of settings, where performing, composing, studio work, and teaching are important components of a successful musician’s overall career.
-Students receive training in technology and jazz teaching techniques, and enter the professional arena as performers and arrangers in the broad field of contemporary music which includes jazz, commercial, classical, and studio music.
+The focus of the Shenandoah Conservatory B.M. in Jazz & Commercial Music program is grounded in the belief that modern artists work in a variety of settings, where performing, composing, studio work, teaching and entrepreneurship are important components of a successful career.
+Students receive training in the broad field of contemporary music which includes jazz, commercial, classical and studio music.

 You’ll learn from inspiring performers and passionate teachers, and interact with a vibrant community of jazz and classical musicians.
-You’ll also perform on recording projects in a world-class recording studio, perform with guest artists (chosen from the best in the world), travel internationally to perform, and enjoy clinic opportunities from guest lecturers.
+You’ll also perform on recording projects in a world-class recording studio, perform with guest artists, travel internationally to perform and enjoy clinic opportunities from guest lecturers.

 Learn More About This Program

 Shenandoah offers me a fantastic opportunity to work with some of the best teachers and musicians in the nation.
 Because of my time at Shenandoah, I have become exactly who I wanted to be when I first picked up the trumpet 13 years ago.
 I have traveled the nation performing with different groups and have made extremely important contacts because of the faculty of Shenandoah.”